stillwwater/twoecs/docs/README.md

 Removes a component from an entity.
 Removing components invalidates the cache.

-This function will only check if the component does not exist for an entity if assertions are enabled, otherwise it is unchecked.
-Use has\_component if you need to verify the existence of a component before removing it.
+This function will succeed regardless of whether the entity contains the component being removed.

 -----